Movax12/ca65hl/README.md

 Please see manual.md entries for more information.

-Please see https://gitlab.com/ca65/ca65hl for the most recent code, as thie github repo may not be updated.
+Please see https://gitlab.com/ca65/ca65hl for the most recent code, as the github repo may not be updated.